Follow these tips and steps to pass your nursing test questions.

 All nurses know the joy of mnemonic devices.
 I wrote about my favorite mnemonic devices before.
 Either find some that others found easy, or don’t be afraid to create your own.

 Everyone uses them because they work.
+They are especially helpful with pharmacology for nurses.

 7. Make the Facts Relatable